 Method:

-1. Cube the chorizo and being to gently fry it in a saucepan, save a little for a garnish.
+1. Cube the chorizo and begin to gently fry it in a saucepan, save a little for a garnish.
 Pop the pasta on to boil at this point – this tomato sauce doesn’t need cooking for more than 20 minutes since it doesn’t contain the bitter seeds.
 Add the paprika to the chorizo, before tipping in the passata.

 2. The sauce will be done once the pasta is cooked.
 Season to taste and mix the sauce into the pasta.
 Serve with a little raw, cubed chorizo.